unexpectedjs/unexpected/documentation/api/addAssertion.md

 expect([1, 2, 3], 'to have value', 3);
 ```

-However, when it's a small deviation as in this case an alternation is more
+However, when it's a small deviation, as in this case, an alternation is more
 handy:

 <!-- unexpected-markdown freshExpect:true -->